-Should you get a 32GB or 64GB Apple TV 4K?
+Apple TV 4K 32GB vs. 64GB: Which storage size should you get?

 The Apple TV 4K that you should probably get.

-Unless you're big into downloads, you should get the 32GB Apple TV 4K, as you won't need a lot of space if you're primarily streaming content, even if you stream from a lot of different apps.
+Unless you're big into downloads, you should get the 32GB Apple TV 4K, as you won't need a lot of space if you're primarily streaming content, even if you stream from many different apps.

 For more storage